Ahila700/Daily_Coding/README.md

 - Find the Unique Number
 - Highest Scoring Word
 - Human Readable Time
-- Is a Number Prime?
+- Is a Number Prime
 - Moving Zeros to the End
 - Multiples of 3 and 5
 - Persistent Bugger